UCSD-ECEMAE-148/fall-2024-final-project-fall-2024-final-project-team-11/README.md

 ## Acknowledgements
 Special thanks to Professor Jack Silberman for delivering the course!
-Thanks to TA Winston Chou and Ta Alexander for giving suggestions to our project!
+Many thanks to TA Winston Chou and Ta Alexander for giving suggestions to our project!

 **Programs Reference:**